 - 3 ½ teaspoons ground ginger

 - ¾ teaspoon salt

-- 2 cups granulated sugar
+- 2 cups (400g) granulated sugar

-- 2 eggs
+- 2 large eggs

-- ½ cup molasses
+- ½ cup (118ml) molasses

-- 1 cup coarse sugar
+- 1 cup (200g) coarse sugar for rolling

-- Preheat the oven to 350°(F) and line a large baking sheet with parchment paper.
+- Preheat the oven to 350°F and line a large baking sheet with parchment paper.

 - In a medium bowl stir together the flour, baking soda, ginger, cinnamon, cloves and salt and set aside.

-- In a large mixing bowl or stand mixer beat the shortening with an electric mixer on medium speed to soften, about 1 minute.
+- In a large mixing bowl or stand mixer beat with an electric mixer on medium speed to soften, about 1 minute.
 Add both cups of sugar gradually and beat until mixed, about 2 minutes, scraping down the edges with a rubber spatula occasionally.